The Prince and the Gypsy Woman: Summary

 A prince wishes to marry, but cannot find a bride.
 One day, a gypsy woman advises him to climb up a willow tree by the river and fetch three eggs, from where he will find his bride.
 The prince does as instructed and fetches the three eggs from the nest.
 On the road back home, he notices he is carrying three eggs and questions himself why he is carrying them.
 He then accidentally breaks open one egg, releasing a beautiful maiden that asks for water.
-The prince forgets to fulfil her request, and she dies.
+The prince forgets to fulfill her request, and she dies.
 He keeps journeying and releases a second maiden from the second egg, who asks the same request that the prince forgets to fulfill.
 Finally, he accidentally cracks open the third egg and releases a third maiden, to whom he gives some water to drink in a hat.
 The maiden then climbs up a willow tree and bids the prince return with a carriage.

 While the prince is away, the same gypsy woman appears to check her reflection in the water to see if she is beautiful and finds the egg maiden's reflection besides her own.
 She notices the egg maiden atop the tree and draws her close, drowns her, then puts on her clothes to pass herself off as the egg maiden to trick the prince.

 As for the egg maiden, she turns into a fish with silver and golden scales and fins.
 The prince captures the fish and brings it home to be cooked, but the false bride, who knows the fish is the true egg maiden, lies that the fish is dangerous and must be disposed of.
-The prince throws the prince in the orchard and an apple tree sprouts, with silver and golden leaves and yielding silver and golden apples.
-The prince wishes to pluck the apples and eat them, but the gypsy woman tells him the fruits are poisonous and the orchard must be cut down.
+The prince throws the fish in the orchard where an apple tree sprouts, with silver and golden leaves and yielding silver and golden apples.
+The prince wishes to pluck the apples and eat them, but the gypsy woman tells him the fruits are poisonous and the tree must be cut down.

-An old man brings home part of the apple tree to make a comb for him and his wife, then leaves home.
+An old man brings home part of the apple tree to make a comb for him and his wife, and then leaves home.
 When he returns, the food is prepared and the chores are done.
 The old couple discover the egg maiden comes out of the wooden comb and adopt her as their daughter.
-One day, the prince notices the old couple, who lived at his court, are now with a third member in their family, and asks the man about the girl.
+One day, the prince notices the old couple, who lived at his court, now have a third member in their family, and asks the man about the girl.
 The old man answers their adoptive daughter came out of the wooden comb.
-The prince finally recognizes the old couple's daughter as the girl from the willow tree and takes her in as his true bride, then expels the gypsy woman to feed the pigs.
+The prince finally recognizes the old couple's daughter as the girl from the willow tree and marries her, expelling the gypsy woman and ordering her to be fed to the pigs.